Personal value and social status are always relative.

 When Status is LESS Relative

-That’s the general rule.
-And some of those currencies are almost always in demand, no matter the group you are.
+However, some currencies are almost always in demand, no matter the group you are in.

 Some examples of them are: